Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: Constrained Horn Clauses

-In our notations, we will often use tuples of variables as arguments of predicates and we write $p(X,Y)$, instead of $p(X_{1},\ldots,X_{m}, Y_{1},\ldots,Y_{n})$, whenever the specific values of $m~(\geq 0)$ and $n~(\geq 0)$ are not relevant.
-Whenever the order of the variables is not relevant, we will feel free to identify finite tuples of distinct variables with finite sets, and we will extend to finite tuples the usual operations and relations on finite sets.
+We will often use tuples of variables as arguments of predicates and write $p(X,Y)$, instead of $p(X_{1},\ldots,X_{m}, Y_{1},\ldots,Y_{n})$, whenever the values of $m~(\geq 0)$ and $n~(\geq 0)$ are not relevant.
+Whenever the order of the variables is not relevant, we will feel free to identify tuples of distinct variables with finite sets, and we will extend to finite tuples the usual operations and relations on finite sets.
 Given two tuples $X$ and~$Y$ of distinct elements, (i)~their union $X\cup Y$ is obtained by concatenating them and removing all duplicated occurrences of elements, (ii)~their intersection $X\cap Y$ is obtained by removing from~$X$ the elements which do not occur in~$Y$, (iii)~their difference $X \!\setminus \!Y$ is obtained by removing from $X$ the elements which occur in $Y$, and (iv)~$X\!\subseteq\!
 Y$ holds if every element of $X$ occurs in $Y$.
-The equality between two $m$-tuples is defined as follows: for all $m\!\geq\!0$, $(u_{1},\ldots,u_{m})$ = $(v_{1},\ldots,v_{m})$ iff $\bigwedge_{i=1}^{m}u_{i}\!=\!v_{i}$.
+For all $m\!\geq\!0$, equality of $m$-tuples is defined as follows: $(u_{1},\ldots,\!u_{m}) = (v_{1},\!\ldots,\!v_{m})$ iff $\bigwedge_{i=1}^{m}\!u_{i}\!=\!v_{i}$.
 The empty tuple $()$ is identified with the empty set $\emptyset$.

 By $A(X,Y)$, where $X$ and $Y$ are disjoint tuples of {distinct} variables, we denote an atom $A$ such that $\mathit{vars}(A) = X\cup Y$.
 Let $P$ be a set of definite clauses.
 We say that the atom $A(X,Y)$ is {\em functional from} $X$ {\em to} $Y$ {\em with respect to} $P$ if